Zan Rowe: Radio and podcasts

 On 4 December 2017, Rowe announced she would be leaving Triple J and joining digital radio network Double J. In 2018 she started at Double J as host of the Mornings show.

 The show is the home of her flagship feature and podcast, Take 5.
 The segment has featured many guests over the years, including Paul McCartney, Damon Albarn, Kylie Minogue, Tori Amos and Peter Garrett.

 Rowe began the podcast Bang On with Myf Warhurst in March 2017.
 The podcast went on hiatus in November 2024.
 Rowe and Warhurst won Best Host for Bang On at the Australian Podcast Awards in 2024.

+On 9 December 2025, Rowe announced that she would step down from hosting Friday Mornings on Double J, concluding more than two decades of broadcasting with the ABC’s youth and digital music networks.
+Her final program was scheduled for 12 December 2025, featuring a special two-hour farewell broadcast.